 One other situation that can lead to a cracked pie is the extreme changes of temperature.
 Try to avoid opening the oven door frequently, or removing the pie completely from the oven to check for doneness.
 Additionally, if your kitchen is very cold, shut off the oven and leave the door open and let the pie cool inside for about 15 minutes before removing to a wire rack to finish cooling.

 A properly cooked custard is set (and safe to eat) between 170º – 180º.
-To be sure, I use a thermometer to check the temperature of the pie (though it will leave a small mark in the center of the pie, so if presentation is important skip that).
+Though, this can depend on the type of custard.
+Some do need to be cooked to a higher temperature to set.
+To be sure, I use a thermometer to check the temperature of the pie (though it will leave a small mark in the center of the pie, so if the presentation is important skip that).

 Once it’s fully cool at room temperature, move it to the refrigerator to cool for at least 6 hours.
 During this period it will fully set up.